Jencarlos Canela: Acting career

 Canela made his acting debut in 2007 as Alfredo Torres in the hit telenovela Pecados Ajenos, in which he collaborated with Dominican singer Cristal Marie to create the theme song for the show.
 He then went on to appear in Doña Barbara in 2008.

 In 2008, he debuted as a theater actor in the critically acclaimed stage musical Miami Libre at the Arsht center.
 Miami Libre narrates the dreams of a young Cuban who arrives in Miami with the intentions of being a singer, but for that to happen he will have to conquer a series of obstacles that make this work a true example of perseverance.
 In Miami Libre, Canela acted, performed songs and danced.
 The play was performed in both English and Spanish.

 On January 16, 2009, Canela signed an exclusivity contract with Telemundo.

 In 2009, Canela was the protagonist as Ángel Salvador in the telenovela Más sabe el diablo.
 Gaby Espino and Miguel Varoni also starred in the telenovela.
 In 2010, the movie Más Sabe el Diablo: El Primer Golpe was released, again with Canela, Gaby Espino, and Miguel Varoni.

 In 2011, Canela began recording the telenovela Mi corazón insiste en Lola Volcán with Carmen Villalobos.
 In the Telemundo award show Premios Tu Mundo 2012, the telenovela won the award for Novela of the Year and Canela won the Favorite Lead Actor award.

 Canela reappeared in 2013 in the new Telemundo telenovela Pasión prohibida with Mónica Spear.
 In that same year, the actor won as Favorite Lead Actor for the second time at Telemundo's award show Premios Tu Mundo 2013.

 On December 7, 2015, Canela made his debut on English-language television starring in Eva Longoria's NBC show Telenovela.

 In March 2016, Canela portrayed Jesus Christ in the musical special The Passion on Fox.
 In 2020, he played Uncle Victor in the Netflix series The Expanding Universe of Ashley Garcia.
+In 2022 he starred alongside Kevin Hart in a Netflix original film The Man from Toronto.

 Personal life

 In September 2011, Canela and Gaby Espino (Venezuelan actress and model) did a live chat over the social networking site Twitter, where they confirmed they were in a relationship.
-They announced that they were expecting their first child together and their godparents would be Cristina Saralegui and Pitbull.
-Espino gave birth to their son, Nickolas Canela Espino, on February 12, 2012.
-On August 26, 2014, both Canela and Espino confirmed on their official Facebook pages that they were ending their relationship.
+They announced that they were expecting their first child together and the godparents would be Cristina Saralegui and Pitbull.
+Espino gave birth to their son in 2012.
+On August 26, 2014, both Canela and Espino confirmed on their official Facebook pages that they ended their relationship.